-This course provides the foundation for exploring health of populations and communities within the context of applied epidemiology and sound healthcare delivery administration.
+This course provides the foundation of managerial epidemiology within the context of population health management and sound healthcare delivery administration.
+Recommended: STA 282.

 Introduction to Health Service Organizations and Systems

 Macro level study of healthcare systems including delivery, integration, reimbursement mechanisms, multi-organizational and inter-organizational arrangements, health policies, and future solutions.
 This course may be offered in an online format.
 Prerequisites: Completion of 56 credit hours or graduate standing.